BDNYC/sedkit/source/modelgrid.rst

 ModelGrid
 =========

 Theoretical model atmosphere grids and spectral atlases are useful tools for characterizing stellar and substellar atmospheres.
-These data can be managed in ``sedkit`` with the :ref:`ModelGrid` class.
+These data can be managed in ``sedkit`` with the :py:class:`~modelgrid.ModelGrid` class.

-To use this resource, create a :ref:`ModelGrid` object, specify the parameters to track, and load it with data from a directory of XML files.
+To use this resource, create a :py:class:`~modelgrid.ModelGrid` object, specify the parameters to track, and load it with data from a directory of XML files.

 .. code:: python